 I’ve caught big fish by accident on my Kayak and I couldn’t get out of my head just how dangerous it was to have the big bleeding fish next to the boat while figuring out how to pull it in without capsizing.
 I think it’s less than ideal, but you might be keen on it.

 You may want to chum, but I think better not to from a small kayak.
 The last thing you want is your kayak surrounded by Bulls or some other aggressive big species.
 Have you seen the video of the guy chased by what he calls a huge Tiger?

-Here are a couple videos that might make you reconsider shark fishing from a small boat:
+Here is a video that might make you reconsider shark fishing from a small boat:

 Fishing from the Shore